2007 PDC World Darts Championship: Qualifiers

 Mitchell Clegg, from New South Wales, Australia was the youngest ever qualifier for a World Darts Championship (BDO or PDC).
 In October 2006, he won the Oceanic Masters at the age of 15 to earn a place at the Circus Tavern in January.
 He celebrated his 16th birthday in November 2006.
 He lost to eventual champion Raymond van Barneveld in the 1st round – ironically both players were making their Circus Tavern debuts despite their vastly different levels of experience.

+It is the only World Darts Championship to date (PDC, BDO or WDF) to not have a qualifier from Scotland.